 - Not previous participants of a federal youth employment program

-- Not employees of the hiring employer prior to the start of their internship (does not apply to previous coop students or student interns)
+- Not employees of the hiring employer prior to the start of their internship (does not apply to previous coop students or student interns, although this must be clearly indicated by the employer)

 *Refugee protection must be conferred under the Immigration and Refugee Protection Act.
 Persons awaiting refugee status, as well as those who hold a temporary visitor visa, student visa or work visa, are ineligible to participate in a Youth Employment Strategy initiative.